The objective of this tutorial is to hook an imported function in an ELF binary.

 You got it !!

-The hook will consist in printing arguments of memcmp and returning 0:
+The hook will consist of printing the arguments of memcmp and returning 0:

 #include "arch/x86_64/syscall.c"